smussenden/data-science-in-tidyverse/02-B-TransformData_StringsJoins.md

 More details at <https://dplyr.tidyverse.org/reference/group_by_all.html>

 We're not going to go into it for this session - mainly because I haven't even explored it myself yet.
+But look forward to!